For lots of Disney World guests, planning where they’ll eat each day is part of the fun.

 - Hollywood Brown Derby

 Although Disney used to have 3 dinner shows that were very popular, there is now only 1: Hoop-Dee-Doo Revue.
 The other 2 shows – Spirit of Aloha and Mickey’s Backyard BBQ – have closed.

 Quick Service (also called Counter Service) restaurants are ones where you order at a counter, just like you’d find at any fast food restaurant.

 While some Quick Service locations have indoor seating, there are plenty that do not.
 In addition, many Quick Service locations are just windows without any connected seating at all.
 Instead, you’ll often find nearby tables (both with and without umbrellas) or benches where you can dine.

 Kiosks and carts

-Lots of Quick Service restaurants at Disney World allow you to order your food ahead on the same day you plan to visit.
+Lots of Quick Service restaurants and a few Table Service restaurants at Disney World allow you to order your food ahead on the same day you plan to visit.